dgrtwo/adblockr/README.md

 ## [1] 20
 ```

-The adblockr package offers the `freely` adverb, which offers you an ad-free experience:
+The adblockr package offers the `freely` adverb, which converts the `multiply_by_two` function back to give you an ad-free experience:

 ```r